happypeter/LGCB/book/tmp.md

 I will try to make each lesson cover a complete topic, but this should give way to keeping the story-telling style of this book, that is starting from ZERO, and then go step by step.
-Say, I want to talk about vim movement, which will be too much stuff to be wrapped into one single chapter, than I will choose to have a "3.2 vim basic movement" to fullfill the basic needs of the students, then may be in 3.10 or 3.20, when the students get more at home with vim, I can add another chapter named "vim advanced movement".
+Say, I want to talk about __vim__ movement, which will be too much stuff to be wrapped into one single chapter, than I will choose to have a "3.2 vim basic movement" to fullfill the basic needs of the students, then may be in 3.10 or 3.20, when the students get more at home with __vim__, I can add another chapter named "vim advanced movement".

 Conciseness over Preciseness.

-I don't teach bash first and vim later, so put chapter1 or 2 before them is ridiculous.
+I don't teach bash first and __vim__ later, so put chapter1 or 2 before them is ridiculous.
 I think I will teach this way:

-I will first finish one or two lessons of Bash, then I will move to git or vim and pick up one or two lessons as needed.
+I will first finish one or two lessons of Bash, then I will move to git or __vim__ and pick up one or two lessons as needed.

 codeschool.com